marmotgraph/marmotgraph-core/docs/authorization.md

 All roles can be applied to one of the three granularity levels:

 #### Global
-This means that the given role applies globally for all spaces of the KG available
+This means that the given role applies globally for all spaces of the MarmotGraph available

 #### By space
 The applied role is available for a specific space.
 For spaces, it is allowed to specify a **'*'** wildcard.